mavropalias/icon-of-com/content/blog/getting-started-with-deep-learning/index.md

 ### Deep Learning with JavaScript

+Why even mention JavaScript, in a article about Deep Learning?
+Mainly due to its meteoric rise in [popularity](https://insights.stackoverflow.com/survey/2018#most-popular-technologies) across the full-stack.
+Many developers are familiar with it and its a great, low-barrier, entry into DL.

-Eventually, you'll find out that you can do some Deep Learning in JavaScript with [Tensorflow.js](https://js.tensorflow.org) (and if that's too low-level for you, hold your tensors, [there's an abstraction for it](https://ml5js.org/)) and [Brain.js](https://github.com/BrainJS/brain.js).
+You can now do some Deep Learning in JavaScript with [Tensorflow.js](https://js.tensorflow.org) (and if that's too low-level for you, hold your tensors, [there's an abstraction for it](https://ml5js.org/)) and [Brain.js](https://github.com/BrainJS/brain.js).

 If JavaScript is your thing, **this is the path of least resistance** to get your feet wet.
 You can experiment with these libraries and be amazed with what you can achieve with a few lines of JS.
 Here is a [course for Tensorflow.js](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6YIeVA3dNxbR9PYj4wV31oQ) and [one for Brain.js](https://scrimba.com/g/gneuralnetworks).
 There is also a [Deep Learning with JavaScript](https://www.manning.com/books/deep-learning-with-javascript) book, by the authors of TensorFlow.